 We are pleased that you are considering the gift of a second language for your child.
 Ecole Frere Antoine offers the 21st century competence of a rich literacy program in both French and English, within a safe and nurturing setting.

 Our staff are warm, caring, competent individuals who strive to help all students achieve growth.
 Our students are engaged in inquiry learning.
 They use Chromebook, laptops in grade 6s, iPads, and iPods as tools to help them express their learning in motivating ways.
 Christ is the reason for our school and students are encouraged to find the light of Christ in one another through kindness and social justice initiatives which are frequently led by our Student Council.

-This year School parking lot drop-offs of students in Grades 1 and 2 is strongly encouraged.
-Drop offs of students in Grades 3 to 6 in the morning will have to be done outside of the school parking lot to alleviate congestion.
+This year school parking lot drop-offs of students in Kindergarten to Grade 2 is strongly encouraged.
+Drop offs of students in Grades 3 to 6 in the morning are encouraged to be done outside of the school parking lot to alleviate congestion.
 School Council has made arrangements with Kameyosek Shopping Centre for a 15 minutes window for parents to park at the begin and end of the school day.

 - Quality French Immersion child-centred learning

 - A peaceful and productive faith environment where students develop strong academic and social skills